BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 - Remove last old search result if they exceed 5 to keep the number as such.

 Steps:
-  - Add current search term to the stary of the array.
+  - Add current search term to the start of the array.
 We can retrieve it with searchInput.value.
   - Remove value that's currently at the end of the array.

 ```html